Jun Izumida: Sumo career

-Professional wrestling
+Professional wrestling career

-He debuted for All Japan Pro Wrestling at the age of twenty-six after being scouted by the company.
+Izumida debuted for All Japan Pro Wrestling at the age of twenty-six after being scouted by the company.
 On May 25, 1992, he wrestled his first match with Giant Baba and Rusher Kimura against Masanobu Fuchi, Haruka Eigen, and Motoshi Okuma.
 He then formed a team with Tamon Honda, and the two enjoyed a reign as All Asia Tag Team Champions.

 When Mitsuharu Misawa left AJPW in mid-2000 and formed Pro Wrestling Noah, Izumida followed.
 In Noah, Izumida formed the Violence Bulldogs faction with his close friend, Akira Taue.
 A hilarious comedy match on June 10, 2005, saw him team with fellow sumo Takeshi Rikio to defeat Jun Akiyama and (at the time) rookie Go Shiozaki in a tag team match, with the stipulation that Izumida would propose to female wrestler Mima Shimoda if he won.
 Shimoda proceeded to reject a kiss attempt from him.

-Beginning in early 2010 Izumida declared free agency to wrestle in other promotions.
+Beginning in early-2010, Izumida declared free agency to wrestle in other promotions.
 He made a return to All Japan on June 24, 2010, teaming with Yoshinobu Kanemaru to beat Hiroshi Yamato and Yasufumi Nakanoue in a tag team match.
-In his last match, on March 18, 2012, he teamed with Takao Omori and Manabu Soya to defeat Dark Cuervo, Dark Ozz and RONIN.
+In his last match, on March 18, 2012, he teamed with Takao Omori and Manabu Soya to defeat Dark Cuervo, Dark Ozz, and RONIN.